-The monument held the bodies of Isaiah and Nancy Hart, a niece named Mary, and the Harts’ children, several of whom gave their names to the streets of the center of the city.
+The monument held the bodies of Isaiah and Nancy Hart, a granddaughter, and the Harts’ children, several of whom gave their names to the streets of the center of the city.

 Besides the children Lodusky and Daniel and Nancy, “an invalid [who] met the sad fate of being burned to death,” Laura’s and Julia’s names became those of central streets downtown, and mid-1800s’ debates concerned whether downtown’s Ocean Street took its name from Isaiah’s and Nancy’s son Ossian.

 The Great Fire of 1901 torched the Hart Monument, but left it standing.
-The following year, the blasted cairn was dismantled, and the Hart graves were moved northward to Evergreen Cemetery.
+The following year, the blasted cairn was dismantled, and the Hart graves—except for that of Isaiah’s son Oscar, whom he wrote out of his will—were moved northward to Evergreen Cemetery.